Habiba-306/Color-detection/README.md

 ## 📝 License

-This project is open-source and available under the **MIT License**.
+This project is developed for academic purposes at the University of Haripur.
+All rights reserved © 2026.